Transmon-qubit readout using in-situ bifurcation amplification in the mesoscopic regime: Introduction

 Alternatively to JPA, superconducting qubit readout can also be performed using a Josephson Bifurcation Amplifier (JBA) \cite{Lupascu2006,Vijay2009, mallet_single-shot_2009}.
-JBA presents a nonlinear amplification relationship between its input amplitude and output amplitude leading to two stable states of small and large output amplitude for input signal below and above the bifurcation threshold respectively.
+The JBA is a nonlinear pumped resonator such as the JPA, but it is pumped at different working point, where it presents a nonlinear amplification relationship between its input amplitude and output amplitude, leading to two stable states of small and large output amplitude for input signal below and above the bifurcation threshold, respectively.
 The information on the qubit state is then encoded into those two output states.
 In addition, the bifurcation presents hysteresys leading to a latching readout.
-The JBA dynamics is controlled by the detuning between the non-linear resonator and the pump, the resonator losses $\kappa$ and its anharmonicity $U$.
-A same-chip implementation allows a direct coupling between the qubit and the JBA, with an \textit{in-situ} amplifying bifurcation, greatly increasing the quantum detection efficiency \cite{Siddiqi2006,Lupascu2006,Boulant2007,mallet_single-shot_2009,Dewes2012,Eddins2019,Rosenthal2021}.
-Up to now, the bifurcation readout has been realized in the weak anharmonicity limit $U \ll \kappa$ in which the bistability regime is achieved for photon number $\overline{n}$ in the nonlinear resonator larger than a critical number $N_\mathrm{crit}=\kappa/(3\sqrt{3}U) \gg 1$ \cite{Ong2011,Ong2013} thus involving large photon number $\overline{n}$.
-However the large photon number needed to reach the bistability exposes the qubit to the excess backaction of the nonlinear cavity \cite{Laflamme2012,Boissonneault2012,Ong2011,Ong2013}.
+The JBA dynamics is controlled by the detuning between the nonlinear resonator and the pump, the resonator losses $\kappa$ and its anharmonicity $U$.
+A same-chip implementation allows a direct coupling between the qubit and the JBA, with an in-situ amplifying bifurcation, greatly increasing the quantum detection efficiency \cite{Siddiqi2006,Lupascu2006,Boulant2007,mallet_single-shot_2009,Dewes2012,Eddins2019,Rosenthal2021}.
+Here, we propose a readout based on bifurcation amplification of the in-situ nonlinear polariton meter.

+Up to now, the bifurcation readout has been realized in the weak anharmonicity limit $U \ll \kappa$ in which the bistability regime is achieved when the photon number $\overline{n}$ in the nonlinear resonator exceeds the critical number $N_\mathrm{crit}=\kappa/(3\sqrt{3}U) \gg 1$ \cite{Ong2011,Ong2013}.
+However, this large photon number, needed to reach the bistability and thus bifurcation, exposes the qubit to excess backaction of the nonlinear cavity \cite{Nakano2009,Laflamme2012,Boissonneault2012,Ong2011,Ong2013} like inducing qubit state transitions and thus rendering the readout not QND.
+Instead of the usual classical regime of weak anharmonicity and large photon number ($U \ll \kappa$, $N_\mathrm{crit} \gg 1$), the excess backaction on the qubit could be weakened in the mesoscopic regime ($U \sim \kappa$, $N_\mathrm{crit} \sim 1$) where bistability appears with photon number close to unity $\overline{n} \gtrsim N_\mathrm{crit} \sim 1$.
+This little explored regime is in between the classical regime and the quantum regime ($U \gg \kappa$, $N_\mathrm{crit} \ll 1$, where the system behaves as an effective quantum few-level-system) \cite{Claudon2008, Muppalla2018, Andersen2020}.